County may help fund school resource officers

 Before any decision is made, Administrator Nate Alger said more details are needed about the state grant, such as whether it covers wages, benefits, cars, gas and uniforms or just wages.

-Alger told county board members this week that he will bring the proposal back to the board once he has an idea of what actual costs are.
+Alger told county board members this week that he will bring the proposal back to the board once he has an idea of actual costs.

 Commented